Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#3Part2.md

 ### What are Processes

 A process is any program that is currently running on the system, you’ll have foreground processes and background processes.

 Background processses aren’t seen by the user, this will include things such as update managers, network managers, etc...

 Foreground processes are programs that are currently being used by the user, such as Google Chromium, Firefox, GIMP, Codeblocks, etc..

 ### PS and Top Commands

-The *ps* command is responsible for telling you all the processing currently running on the terminal
+The ```ps``` command is responsible for telling you all the processing currently running on the terminal

 ![Image of PS](https://github.com/please-try/OSC19-Linux-Workshop-Sessions/blob/master/Artwork/Session%203/PS.PNG)

-- PID is short for
+- PID is short for Process ID.
-Process ID.
-- ps aux will
-show you ALL of the
+- ```ps aux``` will show you ALL of the processes running on the system.
-processes running of
-the system.

-The *top* command will tell you all the current processes running in the system, and update them if any processes are killed or changed.
+The ```top``` command will tell you all the current processes running in the system, and update them if any processes are killed or changed.

 ![Image of top](https://github.com/please-try/OSC19-Linux-Workshop-Sessions/blob/master/Artwork/Session%203/top.PNG)

 If you look at the figure above, you’ll see a command with the PID 1 called systemd, this is the initialisation service responsible for the whole system after booting.

 ### Signals

-signal is basically a command sent by the system to a process, the signal we’ll discuss today is called _sigkill_ which is responsible for **ending a process**.
+A signal is basically a command sent by the system to a process, the signal we’ll discuss today is called _sigkill_ which is responsible for **ending a process**.

 It is similar to **End Task** in Windows.

 To send a sigkill, we can use the command